NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Dragon Scholar.md

 Choose two ability boosts.
 One must be to **Strength** or **Charisma**, and one is a free ability boost.

 You're trained in the Intimidation skill, and the Dragon Lore skill.
-You gain the [[Feats/Intimidating Glare|Intimidating Glare]] skill feat.
+You gain the [[Intimidating Glare|Intimidating Glare]] skill feat.

 *Source: Pathfinder: Age of Ashes Player's Guide* *OGL*